elchananbloom/init2WinIt/bank-account-plan.md

 Precondition: User must be logged in with the USER role.
 Post-condition: If user is a USER and the account fields are not empty, then create a new account.

+withdraw a loan application
+Goal: As a USER, I want to withdraw a loan application.
+Plan to meet requirement: The team will provide a button that allows users to withdraw from loan applications that are pending.
+Precondition: User must be logged in with the USER role.
+Post-condition: If user is a USER and the loan application is pending then allow the user to withdraw the application.

 Withdraw from Bank Account
 Goal: As a user, I want to withdraw from my accounts.
 Plan to meet requirement: The team will provide a form that shows the account being withdrawn from and the amount being withdrawn.